picosh/git-pr/README.md

 # rinse and repeat
 ```

+The fundamental collaboration tool here is `format-patch`.
+Whether you a
+submitting code changes or you are reviewing code changes, it all happens in
+code.
+Both contributor and owner are simply creating new commits and generating
+patches on top of each other.
+This obviates the need to have a web viewer where
+the reviewing can "comment" on a line of code block.
+There's no need, apply the
+contributor's patches, write comments or code changes, generate a new patch,
+send the patch to the git server as a "review."
+This flow also works the exact
+same if two users are collaborating on a set of changes.

+This also solves the problem of sending multiple patchsets for the same code
+change.
+There's a single, central Patch Request where all changes and
+collaboration happens.

+We could figure out a way to leverage `git notes` for reviews / comments, but
+honestly, that solution feels brutal and outside the comfort level of most git
+users.
+Just send reviews as code and write comments in the programming language
+you are using.
+It's the job of the contributor to "address" those comments and
+then remove them in subsequent patches.

 ## branch workflow

 It's definitely possible for us to figure out a way to let the contributor
 simply push a branch and create a patch request automatically, but there are
 some rough edges to figure out there in order for it to work well.

+The flow would be virtually the same as `format-patch` except the contributor
+would push a branch and we would automatically create a `format-patch` against
+the base branch and then funnel it into the Patch Request.
+We don't want
+external contributors to be able to push branches into the owner's git remote
+because that has all sorts of opportunities for abuse.
+Instead we need to figure
+out how to either fork the owner's repo and let the contributor push to that
+fork seamlessly, or we just generate patchsets based on the contributor's branch
+and the owner's base branch.

+This flow probably feels the most comfortable for Github users, but technically
+more difficult to implement.
+Right out of the gate we need to know what base
+branch the contributor wants to merge into.
+Then we need to figure out how to
+perform reviews and followup code changes.

+This feels feasible, but technically more difficult.
+Further, I still want to
+support patchsets via `format-patch` because it is a very elegant solution for
+simpler changes.

 # web interface